 Township and Range made easy!
 Use this free township and range locator to search by address, place, land parcel description or GPS coordinates (latitude, longitude).
 View and search the Public Land Survey System (PLSS), also known as Congressional townships or survey townships, all the way down to the section, quarter section and quarter quarter section level, all overlaid on a fully interactive Google Map.
 Optionally, add section township range labels, and overlay counties and cities as well!

-Quick Tips for using this Section Township and Range map tool
+Quick Tips for using this Hughes County, South Dakota Section Township and Range map tool

-OR: Click the map to see the Section, Township and Range for where you clicked or just type
+- Click the map to see the Section, Township and Range for where you clicked (Monthly Contributors also get Dynamic Maps)

 - Subscribe to receive notification of tool updates and usage tips